Dalton Philips

 Timothy David Dalton Philips (born 18 February 1968) is an Irish businessman.
+He has been the CEO of Greencore since September of 2022.

 He was the CEO of the UK supermarket chain Morrisons from January 2010 until March 2015, when he was succeeded by David Potts.
-He was the chief executive of DAA, the Irish state-owned global airports and travel retail group which runs Dublin and Cork airports until September 2022 and currently serves as the CEO of Greencore since September of 2022.
+He was the chief executive of DAA, the Irish state-owned global airports and travel retail group which runs Dublin and Cork airports until September 2022.

 Early life

 Born in Ireland, Philips is the son of the late Tim Philips, who was managing director of Ballyfree Farms, and the grandson of Osbourne David Philips, an American entrepreneur who invented the plastic zip-lock.
 Philip's mother Susan was a Independent member of Wicklow County Council and a politics tutor at University College Dublin.

 Philips attended Stowe School in Buckinghamshire, has a BA in geography/Greek & Roman civilisation (1990) from University College Dublin, an MBA from Harvard Business School and an honorary doctorate of management from the University of Bradford.